FAForever/wiki-pages/Development/Mapping/Gaea/Basic-Introduction.md

 By using masks, you get infinitely more control over how nodes are applied.
 One example might be limiting where erosion is applied.
 In the fourth panel of *figure 10*, the erosion is applied to the whole mountain.
 As an example, we will now limit the erosion to only half of the mountain.

 To do this, we first set up our mountain and apply the `Wizard` erosion node.
 Then, we create our mask.
 The mask that we need to limit the erosion to only half of the mountain is a mask that is half white, and half black.
-Only in the white regions will the erosion effect be applied.
-To create a full white heightmap, we could take the `Constant` node and set it to 100% height.
+Only to the white regions will the erosion effect be applied.
+To create a full white heightmap, we may take the `Constant` node and set it to 100% height.
 Using a `Transform` node, we could then move the `Constant` node halfway off of the workspace.
 As there is no information on the now empty half of the heightmap, these pixels will be black.
 The results is a heightmap that is white in one half of the image, and black on the other half.
 When we then use the output of this `Transform` node and chain it as the mask-input of the `Wizard` node, we get the result we intend (*figure 12*).

 ![masks2_copy.png](/images/mapping/gaea/basics/masks2_copy.png)
 >*Figure 12: The erosion effect is applied to half of the mountain using a mask.
 Panel 2 and 3 both show the same node, but the display mode differs.
 The bottom panel shows the Graph to create this effect.
 The `Fold` node shown was used to slightly alter the result of `Mountain` node, and does not affect the process of making a mask.*